opensearch-project/documentation-website/_benchmark/user-guide/contributing-workloads.md

 # Sharing custom workloads

-You can share a custom workload with other OpenSearch users by uploading it to the [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/) in GitHub.
+You can share a custom workload with other OpenSearch users by uploading it to the [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/) on GitHub.

-Make sure that any data included in the workload's dataset does not contain any proprietary data or Personal Identifiable Information (PII).
+Make sure that any data included in the workload's dataset does not contain proprietary data or personally identifiable information (PII).

 To share a custom workload, follow these steps.